HansHemsey/soccer/README.md

 - Seasonal performance metrics
 - Advanced statistics derived from the raw data

+## Feature Choosen
+'H Shots', 'A Shots', 'H SOT', 'A SOT', 'H Corners', 'A Corners', 'H Yellow', 'A Yellow', 'H Red', 'A Red', 'HomeForm', 'AwayForm'

 ## Model
 The project uses XGBoost, a gradient boosting framework that is efficient and provides state-of-the-art results for many machine learning problems.

 ## Evaluation
-The model will be evaluated using appropriate metrics such as accuracy, precision, recall, and F1-score for classification tasks.
+The model will be evaluated using appropriate metrics such as accuracy, precision and recall.

 ## Usage
 Instructions for running the model and making predictions will be added as the project develops.